AFSC54438/Scambridge/SECURITY.md

 # Privacy Policy

-Opera GX Browser extension to download PDF files to a booklet format.
+Chrome Browser extension to download PDF files to a booklet format.

 This extension does not collect, store, or share personal information.
 All processing happens locally in your browser.